Florence Claxton: Other works

 Other examples of Claxton's works were also reproduced in newspapers of the day.
 In Utopian Christmas, reproduced in the Illustrated London News of 24 December 1859, the poor - barefooted and raggedly-dressed - are shown feasting at a lavish banquet and being served and entertained by the rich - depicted as generals, nobles, and finely-dressed ladies.

-Other works by Claxton include Women's Work: A Medley (1861) and Scenes from the Life of a Governess (1863).
+Other works by Claxton include the painting Women's Work: A Medley (1861; Manchester Art Gallery: 2024.18) and Scenes from the Life of a Governess (1863).
 Women's Work may have been a feminist riposte to Ford Madox Brown's painting Work, which focused on men's labors but neglected women.

 Florence Claxton married a "Mr. Farrington, of Romsey," in 1868, but continued to work and exhibit at least sporadically afterward.

 Claxton also wrote humorous skits on feminism and women's rights, most notably in The Adventures of a Woman in Search of her Rights, a story in cartoon form.
 In the book, a young woman falls in love with a dashing youth, but her parents do not approve and her lover leaves.
 She decides to pursue her rights.
 She loses her looks through the study of John Stuart Mill and; now made ugly, she pursues various careers, becoming a lawyer, a politician and a doctor, but eventually fails in all of her pursuits.
 She finally emigrates to the United States and marries Brigham Young, the polygamous Mormon leader.
-In the end, it turns out to have been all a dream and she ends with the words "thank goodness it's only a midsummer night's dream and I'm not emancipated".
+In the end, it turns out to have been all a dream and she ends with the words "thank goodness it's only a midsummer night's dream and I'm not emancipated."